JustinHuPrime/TCompiler/README.md

 * `--version`: overrides all other options, displays version and copyright information, and causes the compiler to immediately exit normally.

+* `--help`, `-h`, `-?`: overrides all other options, displays usage information, and causes the compiler to immediately exit normally.

 #### Architecture

 * `--arch=x86`: sets the target architecture to x86_64.
 Default.